wildtruc/winestarter/README.md

  - Download and configure a custom Wine binaries directory (PoL & WinHQ-staging)
  - Install Winestricks packages
  - Create and configure a Wine registry
- - Install a software form a file or downloaded.
+ - Install a software from a file or downloaded.
  - Create or modify a desktop file entry
  - Configure Nvidia apps environment options
  - Configure Xrandr behaviour